hashicorp/terraform-provider-azurerm/website/docs/r/storage_blob.html.markdown

 * `content_type` - (Optional) The content type of the storage blob.
 Cannot be defined if `source_uri` is defined.
 Defaults to `application/octet-stream`.

-* `content_md5` - (Optional) Used to trigger blob updates.
-This field cannot be specified if `source_uri` is specified or if blob type is Append or Page.
-The only meaningful value is ${filemd5("path/to/file")} if source is defined or "${md5("Sample blob content")}" if source_content is defined.
+* `content_md5` - (Optional) The MD% sum of the blob contents.
+Cannot be defined if `source_uri` is defined, or if blob type is Append or Page.
 Changing this forces a new resource to be created.

+~> **NOTE:** This property is intended to be used with the Terraform internal [filemd5](https://www.terraform.io/docs/configuration/functions/filemd5.html) and [md5](https://www.terraform.io/docs/configuration/functions/md5.html) functions when `source` or `source_content`, respectively, are defined.

 * `source` - (Optional) An absolute path to a file on the local system.
 This field cannot be specified for Append blobs and cannot be specified if `source_content` or `source_uri` is specified.